TizianoCoroneo/opencraft/README.md

 ./run_remote.sh
 ```

+And selecting & running the `Remote` scene in the Unity editor that pops up (found under `Scenes/Client`).

 After this you can run the client, which performs the actual measurements of the metrics during a test where the client
  will walk in a circle for 60 seconds.
 This can be done by running: